offspot/container-images/captive-portal/README.md

 - DNS server cannot simply reference upstream servers as those are unreachable and would thus result in network error at client level.
 - DNS must spoof response to return any non-local IP.
-- It's important spoofed-IP is different than hotspot IP (any public one is fine) so client's HTTP requests go through the router stack and get intercepted
+- It's important spoofed-IP is different than hotspot IP (pass it in `CAPTURED_ADDRESS`) so client's HTTP requests go through the router stack and get intercepted

 ### Sample compose config